Want To Encourage Someone Today?

 1 Thessalonians 5:11 Therefore encourage one another and build each other up, just as in fact you are doing.

-When you encourage others, you in the process are encouraged because you’re making a commitment and difference in that person’s life.
+When you encourage others, you in the process are encouraged because you’re making a commitment and a difference in that person’s life.
 Encouragement really does make a difference. ~ Zig Ziglar, American author and motivational speaker.

 NeedEncouragement.com/pastor-Ron-and-Sue-Sauer